mosull20/destination-film-ms2/TESTING.md

 * Issue with height on the contact page.
 When setting height to 100vh as desired for the background image to always cover the browser window, content in the form div would spill out over the footer if browser window height made small.
 But if I set the height in pixels, the content would leave a gap at the foot of the window if made too large.
 Tried many different fixes with adjusting height of the parent and child divs, positioning of parent and child divs etc. After much searching, I found a solution on Stack Overflow [here](https://stackoverflow.com/questions/52394425/100vh-cuts-off-content-when-window-height-is-small) which recommended a very simple fix - set height to `min-height: 100vh` instead of `height:100vh`.

 * Issue with fixing the maps.js map function so as to correct my orginial mistake of repeating variables that were already defined - This took me a while to fix as when I tried to give the variables a different name, the markers stopped being visible on the maps.
 I tried a number of fixes, asked for tutor assistance but in the end I wrapped each map in a separate function to be called when the arrow would be clicked by the user.
 I feel while this solution worked for me, I'm aware it may not be the best, most efficient way but I do need to do further study on that outside the time constraints of this project.
 It is my intention to come back to this project in the future and refactor much of my JS code once I have gained some further experience and have more time to practice JavaScript outside the course time frame.

+* Lighthouse test - issue with performance on the destinations page on mobile devices.
+This is something I was unable to fully resolve to get a better performance result and will need to look at ways to improve the 'Largest Contentful Paint' time and 'Time to interactive' as these two measures are showing problematic times as much of the recommended steps were outside the scope of my current level of knowledge.
+I did take the recommended step of further optimizing images and this did help to improve the initial score slightly.